maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 });
 ```

 This might seem like a silly test, obviously we need a function and obviously there will be a function `formatValues` once we define it.
-So yeah, you may not write tests for the function itself in your codebase, but I like the idea of having tests documenting the code.
+So yeah, you may not write tests for the existence of the function itself in your codebase, but I like the idea of having tests documenting the code.
 What this test is saying is: “In this codebase, there is a function called `formatValues`”.

 Although it might seem superfluous, it is a good habit to always run your tests (and see them fail) once you wrote a new test.
 That way you might catch an error in your test – if you wrote a new test and the test is not failing, something is wrong with your test (assuming you are doing TDD and write your tests before the actual code).